amir-saeed/Node-data-visualization-with-D3js-DCjs-and-mongoDB/README.md

-# Node-data-visualization-with-D3js-DCjs-and-mongoDB
+# Data visualization with Node.js, D3.js , DC.js and mongoDB
-Node data visualization with D3.js DC.js and mongoDB
+Create the visual charts with the data provide in Excel sheet.
+Import that CSV into mongoDB, then create the charts using D3.js

-## The components of our analysis and their function:
+## Commong libraries / framework:

 ## D3.js: